 4.1 ‘Insubstantial pageant faded’

-Ferdinand and Miranda receive Prospero’s blessing, along with a stern reminder to remain until their marriage.
+Ferdinand and Miranda receive Prospero’s blessing, along with a stern reminder to remain virginal until their marriage.
 In celebration of their engagement, Prospero conjures a wondrous spectacle with spirits singing and dancing.
 However, when Prospero remembers Caliban’s plot against his life, he angrily calls off his spirits and dismisses the confused pair.

 Moments later, Caliban, Stephano, and Trinculo arrive.
 Caliban urges his companions to find and kill Prospero, but the two are distracted by the gorgeous garments that Ariel has positioned around the place.
 Prospero’s spirits appear in the shape of hunting dogs and chase them all away.